Foreign exchange guide to Jamaica and the Jamaican dollar

-Use our Send to Jamaican Dollars calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Jamaican Dollars deposited into the recipient bank account and less margins and fees kept by the banks!
+Use the above calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Jamaican dollar deposited into the recipient bank account and less margins and fees kept by the banks!

 Managing your money effectively while living and working abroad can be challenging, but there are several steps you can take to ensure that your finances are in order.